zorael/lu/README.md

 sink.clear();

+/+
-// As above but prepend the name "altered" before the members sink.formatDeltaInto!(No.asserts)(Foo.init, altered, 0, "altered");
+    As above but prepend the name "altered" before the members.
+ +/
+sink.formatDeltaInto!(No.asserts)(Foo.init, altered, 0, "altered");

 assert(sink[] ==